UoA-eResearch/research-hub-web/README.md

 # ResearchHub

+* ResearchHub is built with Angular 2.
+* The [Materialize CSS framework](http://materializecss.com/) is used on the front end.
-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15.
+* This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15.

 ## Environment setup
 Install [Node 4](https://nodejs.org/en/download/) or higher with NPM 3 or higher.